Connect with us

 You can then do what you have likely done for decades now – sift through some of the top results, visit a few of those sites and decide for yourself.
 It does take a little work, but it gives you back the ability to examine multiple sites and evidence to support or refute something.
 More importantly, you leave open the possibilities for learning, discovery and serendipity.

-AI Overviews is like fast food that gets delivered through a -through window – it’s quick, hot and convenient, but not the healthiest choice.
+AI Overviews is like fast food that gets delivered through a drive-through window – it’s quick, hot and convenient, but not the healthiest choice.
 Going through Google’s traditional search results is like examining a menu in a sit-down restaurant and placing an order that will take awhile to make it to your table.
 You can ask your server questions about those items and even request some changes to the restaurant’s offerings.
 It’s prepared with more care, customization and control, but also takes longer and may cost more.

 These aren’t the only methods of finding information, however.
-There are alternatives to Google’s search engine, specialty search tools.
+There are alternatives to Google’s search engine, including specialty search tools.

 For scholarly needs, Google Scholar, Semantic Scholar and CORE are helpful places to look for research papers and citations.
 Looking for medical information?
 Try PubMed, ScienceDirect and OpenMD.
 For legal needs, some services include Fastcase, Caselaw Access Project and CourtListener.